Implementing the Robust Design in RMark

 String: "110000011"

-The data frame passed to RMark must have at minimum a column called ch containing these strings.
-Individual covariates go alongside as additional columns.
-Time-varying covariates go as numbered column sets.
+The data frame you hand to RMark needs, at the bare minimum, a column called ch holding these strings.
+Individual covariates ride alongside as extra columns.
+Time-varying covariates go in as those numbered column sets.

-Let us simulate a dataset to work with.
-We will use body condition as an individual covariate affecting survival, and temperature as a time-varying covariate affecting detection.
+Let’s simulate a dataset to play with.
+We’ll use body condition as an individual covariate that drives survival, and temperature as a time-varying covariate that drives detection.

 Code